-Reminder ─ extreme heat leading cause of weather-related deaths in the United States.
+These high temperatures are extremely dangerous ─ the leading cause of weather-related deaths in the United States

 WHAT YOU SHOULD DO The Red Cross recommends taking three steps in extreme heat ─ stay hydrated, stay cool and stay connected.